Yuri Belov (actor)

-Yuri Andreevich Belov (Юрий Андреевич Белов; 31 July 1930 – 31 December 1991) was a Soviet film and theatre actor.
-He was one of the most popular actors of Soviet cinema in the 1950s and 1960s.
+Yuri Andreevich Belov (Юрий Андреевич Белов; 31 July 1930 – 31 December 1991) was a Soviet film and theatre actor and one of the most popular actors of Soviet cinema in the 1950s and 1960s.

 Biography and career

-Yurii Belov was born July 31, 1930 in Rzhev (now - Tver Oblast).
+Yurii Belov was born July 31, 1930, in Rzhev (now - Tver Oblast).
 He spent his childhood in the Kuril Islands, as Yuri's father was a military man, and the last place of his service became the Far East.

 He graduated from the VGIK (acting course of Boris Bibikov and Olga Pyzhova) in 1955.
-One year later he became famous for his role as Grisha in the film Carnival Night.
+One year later he became famous for his role as Grisha in the film Carnival Night, which became the Soviet box office leader of 1956 with a total of 48.64 million tickets sold.

 For the next seven years films were released with the actor one after another which consolidated his success among the audience and made Yuri Belov one of the most popular actors of the Soviet cinema.
 Some of the most popular films with him include The Girl Without an Address, Spring on Zarechnaya Street, The Unamenables, Queen of the Gas Station.
 In the last two films he played opposite Nadezhda Rumyantseva.
 Later he was an actor of National Film Actors' Theatre.

 In the mid-1960s the actor was committed in a psychiatric hospital for six months, after which his career went downhill, he started to receive only episodic roles.

 In the National Film Actors' Theatre he played Miloslavsky in the play "Ivan Vasilievich" written by Mikhail Bulgakov, which was one of his last notable roles in theatre.
 Subsequently, Belov left the National Film Actors' Theatre.

 Belov played his last major role in the film Train Stop — Two Minutes (1972).

 Because of his lack of demand as an actor, Belov worked as a driver on his car Moskvitch 402.
 He began to abuse alcohol, his health deteriorated with each passing year.
 In his latest film, Two and One (1988) Belov appeared in another minor role and was already seriously ill.

 Yuri Belov died in the morning of December 31, 1991.
 He is buried at Kuntsevo Cemetery in Moscow, cemetery plot number 10.